GooldenApple/vvs-nordstrom/README.md

 - **Mobile/tablet device**
 - **safari**

-During these tests, the site performed well across all platforms with one minor issue identified only in Microsoft Edge:
+✅ The site performed consistently across all browsers.
-The contact form section had some alignment problems.
+⚠️ A minor issue in Microsoft Edge (contact form alignment) was identified and fixed.

-This issue is addressed and solved.
+---

 ### Accessibility Testing

-Accessibility was tested manually and with automated tools to ensure the site is usable for all visitors, including those with additional needs:
+Accessibility was validated both manually and with automated tools:

 - **Automated Testing:**
   - Lighthouse accessibility audits consistently returned a score of 100.